-CV Designation Range Default Description #144 Programming and update lock Bits 6, 7 0 or 255 (255 = "FF", which for "old" de- coders is the same as 0) This CV was introduced to prevent uninten- tional decoder changes or loss of functions du to an inadvertent entry to the update mode. = 0: Unrestricted CV programming and decode updates, Bit 6 = 1: No programming possible in service mode: protection against unintentional programming.
+CV Designation Range Default Description #142 Distance controlled stopping (constant stopping distance) High-speed correc- tion using the ABC method 0 - 255 12 The delayed recognition (see CV #134) but also unreliable electrical contact between rails and wheels has a larger effect on a stop point at higher speeds than at lower speeds.
+This effect is corrected with CV #142. = 12: Default.
+This setting usually works fine if CV #134 is set to default. #143 Compensation using the HLU method 0 - 255 0 Since the HLU method is more reliable than the ABC method, no recognition delay is usually required in CV #134; therefore this CV can also remain at default setting 0. #144 Programming and update lock Distance controlled stopping onstant stopping onstant stopping distance) gh-speed corrector using the ABC method Compensation ing the HLU method Togramming and update lock Bits 6, 7 0 or 255 (255 = "FF", which for "old" de- coders is the same as 0) This CV was introduced to prevent unintentional decoder changes or loss of functions due to an inadvertent entry to the update mode. = 0: Unrestricted CV programming, Bit 6 = 1: No programming possible in service mode: protection against unintentional programming.
 Note: "on-the-main" programming is still possible.
 Bit 7 = 1: Software updates normally executed with the MXDECUP, MX31ZL or future devices are blocked.
-(Unlock this CV with "on-the-main" pogram- ming) = 0: normal control mode (DC & coreless #145 Alternative motor control method 0, 1, 10, 11, 12 0 0: normal control mode (DC &amp; coreless motors (Faulhaber, Maxxon) 1: special control for low-impedance DC motors (often Maxxon); this mode allows the connection of a capacitor (10 or 22uF) to the decoders positive and ground pads which puts less stress on the decoder and motor (but only if a capacitor is actually present!)
-This method has not been tested thoroughly.
-10: "normal" C-Sinus and Softdrive-Sinus control mode (same as CV #112, Bit 0 = 1), FO4 is fixed and not available as a function output.
-11: alternative C-Sinus / Softdrive Sinus control mode, FO4 is available as normal function output (not suitable for all C-Sinus or Soft drive-Sinus equipped locomotives).
-12: special C-Sinus and Softdrive-Sinus control mode or interfaces requiring the normal motor output instead of the otherwise more common C-Sinus control for "Märklin Gottardo" (and perhaps other Märklin Gottardo" (and perhaps other Märklin engines, instead of the otherwise usual C-Sinus output), FO3 is fixed for di rectional selection of front/rear 3rd rail pick-up and therefore not useable other wise. #161 Protocol for all servo outputs 0 - 3 0 Bit 0 = 0: Servo protocol with positive pulses. = 1: Servo protocol with negative pulses.
-Bit 1 = 0 : Control wire active during movement
+(Unlock this CV with "on-the-main" programming) #145 Alternative motor control method , , 0 = 0: normal control mode (DC & coreless motors (Faulhaber, Maxxon etc.) = 1: special control for low-impedance DC motors (often Maxxon); this mode allows the connection of a capacitor (10 or 22uF) to the decoders positive and ground pads which puts less stress on the decoder and motor (but only if a capacitor is actually present!).
+This method has not been tested much. = 10: "normal" C-Sinus and Softdrive-Sinus control mode (same as CV #112, Bit 0 = 1), FO4 is fixed and not available as a function output. = 11: alternative C-Sinus / Softdrive Sinus control mode, FO4 is available as normal function output (not suitable for all C-Sinus or Soft drive-Sinus equipped locomotives). = 12: special C-Sinus and Softdrive-Sinus control mode for interfaces requiring the normal motor output instead of the otherwise more common C-Sinus output, FO4 is fixed and not available as function output.